ivana47/Certificate-App/README.md

 <h1>**Certificate App - React Frontend Implementation**</h1>

 Welcome to the Certificate App project.
-In this project, I had the privilege of working on the front-end implementation for DCCS Tuzla, internship project.

 The Certificate App exemplifies my commitment to learning and adapting to new technologies, as I tackled React for the first time.